 - Bloodstream infections (septicemia or bacteremia)

-Here are some steps you can take to prevent sepsis:
+Here are some steps you can take to help prevent sepsis:

 - Manage chronic conditions; keep appointments for checkups and take your medications as directed by your doctor